How probiotics can help health conditions

 Those who took the probiotic reported improvements in quality of life, compared to those taking the placebo.
 For example, they reported fewer allergy-related nose symptoms and a reduction in runny and itchy eyes.

-Probiotics and IBD (Inflammatory Bowel Disease)
+Probiotics for IBD (Inflammatory Bowel Disease)

 Inflammatory Bowel Disease (IBD) is a term that describes chronic conditions in which the intestinal tract is persistently inflamed.
 It affects about 1 person in 250 - over 300,000 people in the UK.
 The two main forms of IBD are Crohn's Disease and Ulcerative Colitis (UC).